jmau111-org/threat_model_streamers/README.md

 * secure all your uploads: remove EXIF data from documents, especially images, and don't expose family and friends if possible
 * take some privacy measures, as other online activities could potentially harm your reputation
 * lie in your answers to the security questions (used to reset passwords)
-* protect your mental health (e.g., regular pauses, moderation, holidays): harassment is another way of hacking you "from inside"
+* don't feed the troll: protect your mental health (e.g., regular pauses, moderation, holidays), as the social pressure can hack you "from inside"